davidgohel/ReporteRs/README.md

 --------
 * Create docx, pptx or html files with only a few lines of R code.
 * Add tables, plots, text or tables of contents into Word, PowerPoint and html documents.
-* Customize formatting of R output.
+* Customize formatting of R outputs.
 * Take advantage of the benefits of reproducible research.

 Installation